Run the Alps logo

 Alternatives

-If you’d prefer more comfort and added extras, check out our Classic self-guided tours – or if you’d like even bigger days out, check out our Express Tour du Mont Blanc tour, which completes the TMB in just four days.
+If you’d prefer more comfort and added extras, check out our Classic or Deluxe self-guided tours – or if you’d like even bigger days out, check out our Express Tour du Mont Blanc tour, which completes the TMB in just four days.

-Top photo: Kim Strom
+Top photo: Kim Strom, Majell Backhausen, Sam Lhermillier

 Book this tour